 The results of electron paramagnetic resonance (EPR) experiments are reported for chemically synthesized polypyrroles soluble in organic solvents, which have different doping levels.
-Pauli susceptibility (χP) and the density of states [D(EF)] are obtained from the temperature dependence of magnetic susceptibility.
-The χP and the D(EF) increase as the doping level increases, which indicates that the system becomes more highly conducting.
-The electron spin-lattice relaxation time (T1) is measured by using saturation methods.
-The T1 decreases with increasing doping level at room temperature.
+Pauli susceptibility (Formula presented) and the density of states (Formula presented) are obtained from the temperature dependence of magnetic susceptibility.
+The (Formula presented) and the (Formula presented) increase as the doping level increases, which indicates that the system becomes more highly conducting.
+The electron spin-lattice relaxation time (Formula presented) is measured by using saturation methods.
+The (Formula presented) decreases with increasing doping level at room temperature.
 This implies that the spin-lattice interaction easily occurs in the sample with the high concentration of dopants.
-The EPR linewidth (ΔH) linearly increases as temperature increases from 100 K to room temperature.
-We use a Korringa relaxation rate to account for the temperature dependence of the ΔH.
+The EPR linewidth (Formula presented) linearly increases as temperature increases from 100 K to room temperature.
+We use a Korringa relaxation rate to account for the temperature dependence of the (Formula presented).

 |Number of pages||5|